 San Diego Area Guide

 Our San Diego California area guide is meant to give you an overview and a little insight into everything that San Diego offers.
 San Diego is the second largest city in California, with over 70 miles of coastline, and an average temperature of 72 degrees year round.
 No wonder why it is one of the most desirable places in the world to live.
 San Diego sits just north of the Mexican border, and spans over 4,200 square miles, with desert, mountains, vibrant downtowns and of course, beaches.
 The options for things to do is endless.
-Whether you feel like taking a hike, scuba diving a shipwreck, learning to surf, or spending the day at the San Diego Zoo, San Diego has something for everyone.
+Whether you feel like taking a hike, scuba diving a shipwreck, learning to surf, or spending the day at the San Diego Zoo, or book luxury beach rentals San Diego San Diego has something for everyone.

 Just across the bridge from San Diego is Coronado, where you will find wide white sandy beaches, and a quaint town seeming with history.
 East of San Diego you can explore the Vegas style casinos, Anza Borrego State Park (the largest state park in California), Palomar Mountain, and the charming town of Julian, known for their apple pies.

 North County is home to some big-name, heavy-hitter San Diego attractions: LEGOLAND California and the San Diego Zoo Safari Park.
 Both are great for families and LEGOLAND caters specifically to young kids.
 There ae three parks at Legoland: The Water Park, The Aquarium- filled with California sealife and the main Legoland ParkThe Safari Park is an interesting take on the typical zoo experience with the Africa Tram where guest can view wild animals living together in a large environment.
 North County San Diego is also home to some smaller attractions like the Del Mar Racetrack, The Flower Fields at Carlsbad Ranch and stunning Torrey Pines State Natural Reserve where visitors can hike through rare Torrey Pines trees on the cliffs above the Pacific Ocean with stunning views of La Jolla and Del Mar.
 The Birch Aquarium is filled with stunning seahorses, jellyfish, sharks and kelp forrests.
 Play a round of golf at the world class Torrey Pines Golf Course or try your hand at sand volleyball at one of the many beaches.
-There is no better place to enjoy a family-friendly vacation in San Diego than North County.
+There is no better place to enjoy a family-friendly Oceanside beach vacation in San Diego than North County.
 Visitors can spend all day outside enjoying all San Diego has to offer and then top off the day with a relaxing evening enjoying all the comforts of home with their Oceanside Beach Rental vacation rental in North County San Diego.
-These suggestions are just a hint of what you can do while in Oceanside, CA. Give us a call at (760) 722-1866 and we'll be happy to recommend more activities and restaurants based on your taste.
+These suggestions are just a hint of what you can do while in Oceanside, CA. Find San Diego California Beach House Rentals or Give us a call at (760) 722-1866 and we'll be happy to recommend more activities and restaurants based on your taste.

 San Diego Activities and Attractions